allegro/blog/_posts/2021-02-21-state-machines-made-easy.md

 It requires, however, that states be immutable, or else we may end up with an unexpected behaviour.
 If states were not immutable, we could not be certain that the state object we cached after handling the `n`-th event is still the same and has not been modified in the meantime.
-Moreover, immutability gives us thread safety out of the box.
+Moreover, immutable objects are inherently thread-safe.

 ### Instrumentation

 This state machine framework is also equipped with heavy instrumentation.
-Every fired up transition and state change is logged, so we can easily track any errors.
+Every executed transition and state change is logged, so we can easily track any errors.
 This data is also useful for our data analytics team to keep track of business processes.
 A lot of different metrics come into play to measure performance of each and every state machine deployed.